fjarri/reikna/doc/source/introduction.rst

     True

 Most of the code above should be already familiar, with the exception of the creation of :py:class:`~reikna.matrixmul.MatrixMul` object.
-As any other class derived from :py:class:`~reikna.core.Computation`, it requires a :py:class:`~reikna.cluda.api.Thread` as a constructor argument.
+The computation constructor takes two array-like objects, representing arrays that will participate in the computation.
+After that the computation object has to be compiled.
-The thread serves as a source of data about the target API and device, and provides an execution queue.
+The :py:meth:`~reikna.core.Computation.compile` method requires a :py:class:`~reikna.cluda.api.Thread` object, which serves as a source of data about the target API and device, and provides an execution queue.

-Before usage the object has to be prepared.
-It does not happen in the constructor, since the transformations may be connected after that, and they would invalidate previous preparation.
-The preparation consists of passing to the :py:meth:`~reikna.core.Computation.prepare_for` array and scalar arguments we will use to call the computation (or stub :py:class:`~reikna.core.ArrayValue` and :py:class:`~reikna.core.ScalarValue` objects, if real arrays are not available at preparation time), along with some optional keyword arguments.
-The list of required positional and keyword arguments for any computation is specified in its documentation; for :py:class:`~reikna.matrixmul.MatrixMul` it is :py:class:`MatrixMul.prepare_for() <reikna.matrixmul.MatrixMul.prepare_for>`.

-From the documentation we know that we need three array parameters, and we ask :py:class:`~reikna.matrixmul.MatrixMul` to prepare itself to handle arrays ``res_dev``, ``a_dev`` and ``b_dev`` when they are passed to it.

-After the preparation we can use the object as a callable, passing it arrays and scalars with the same data types and shapes we used to prepare the computation.

 Transformations